 Made With Clean, Real Food Ingredients

-And, it’s plant-based, vegan, gluten-free, dairy-free, soy-free, egg-free, flourless, grain-free, paleo-friendly, no refined sugar and Medical Medium compliant.
+And it's plant-based, vegan, gluten-free, dairy-free, soy-free, egg-free, flourless, grain-free, paleo-friendly, no refined sugar and Medical Medium® Compliant.

-How To Make Gluten-Free Vegan Peach Cobbler: Step-by-Step Instructions
+How To Make This Recipe: Step-by-Step Instructions

 Here is how to make this recipe and I'll show you with step-by-step instructions below: